sariyarawaekklang/code-refactor/README.md

 # Code Refactor Starter Code

-In this assignment, I refactored the code to meet accessibility standards.
+In this assignment, I was refactored a code to meet accessibility standards, while ensuring the actual webpage didn't change in appearance.

+# Accessibilty Standards Targeted

-1. Semantic HTML elements
+* Semantic HTML elements
-2. Elements follow a logical structure independent of styling and position
+* Elements follow a logical structure independent of styling and position
-3. Image elements have accessible alt attributes
+* Image elements have accessible alt attributes
-4. Heading attributes fall in sequential order
+* Heading attributes fall in sequential order
-5. Title element is concise and descriptive
+* Title element is concise and descriptive

-Grading requirements included technical acceptance criteria, deployment, application quality, and repository quality.
+# Grading Requirements

+* Technical acceptance criteria
+* Deployment
+* Application quality
+* Repository quality

+# Link to Deployed Application

+* ()